harishbabu-s/little-lemon/README.md

-## little-lemon
+# little-lemon
-# A Capstone project part of the certified course of "Meta React native specialization"
+## A Capstone project part of "Meta React Native specialization" , a certified course taught by meta staff.